Todd Blodgett: Lawsuit against the University Club of Washington, D.C.

-Blodgett, who had been a member of the University Club of DC, an exclusive, private entity, since 1992, hosted Dr. William L. Pierce there for lunch in 1999.
+Blodgett, who had been a member of the University Club of DC since 1992, hosted Dr. William L. Pierce there for lunch, in 1999.
 When contacted by a reporter from The Washington Post who asked about the meeting, Blodgett acknowledged he had hosted the controversial Pierce.

-A subsequent article in The WAPO angered some members, who urged its board of governors to oust Blodgett.
+A subsequent article in The Washington Post angered some members, who urged its board of governors to oust Blodgett.
 After refusing to voluntarily resign his membership he was expelled and later sued.
-This noteworthy legal case, ‘Blodgett v. the University Club of D.C.’ is taught in law schools and regularly cited by judges, professors and legal journalists – as case law, pertaining to the rights of private clubs and those of their members.
+This noteworthy legal case, ‘Blodgett v. the University Club of D.C.’ is taught in law schools and regularly cited by judges, professors and legal journalists — as case law, pertaining to the rights of private clubs and those of their members.

 Drug addiction, recovery, and later business career

 Prior to working for the FBI, Blodgett had developed an addiction to crack cocaine.
 This led to the end of his 10-year marriage in 2005 and being arrested and jailed on drug charges.
 In 2006, while on probation, he conquered his addiction and began working for a DC-based direct mail marketing firm, Whitehead & Associates.

 Since his FBI career, Blodgett’s professional activities have largely focused on marketing, promotions and sales.

-When the direct marketing company relocated to San Antonio, Texas, in 2008, Blodgett moved there along with it; when it moved to Tyler TX (2014), Blodgett remained with the firm, which raised funds for a variety of political candidates and charitable organizations.
+When the direct marketing company relocated to San Antonio, Texas, in 2008; Blodgett moved there along with it.
+When it moved to Tyler, Texas in 2014, Blodgett remained with the firm, which raised funds for a variety of political candidates and charitable organizations.

 During this time Blodgett put his marketing and promotions skills to use as an independent political consultant, raising funds for several candidates for office in Iowa, of both parties – Republican and Democrat.

 Published works and current activities

-From 2010-21, he wrote Op-Ed columns which appeared in The Des Moines Register, USA Today, the Globe-Gazette, NorthIowaToday.com, The Huffington Post, RealClearPolitics and other publications and websites.
+From 2010-21, he wrote Op-Ed columns which appeared in The Des Moines Register, USA Today, the Globe-Gazette, NorthIowaToday.com, The HuffPost, RealClearPolitics and other publications and websites.
 His 2021 memoir, Republican Crackhead featured his drug issues, FBI work, political career, White House years and recovery from addiction.

 Todd Blodgett today divides his time between in Clear Lake, Iowa and Tyler, Texas.
 He serves as a director of the Bertha Stebens Charitable Foundation, based in Mason City, and owns a summer home at the Outing Club, a private entity based in Clear Lake, Iowa, where his family has held membership since 1972.
 He is an NRA Life member, is interested in firearms and known to legally carry a gun.